Vasar007/Streamlabs-Chatbot-Scripts/Scripts/SongRequest/README.md

 # Song Request Script

-Custom song request script.
+Extended song request script.

-Documentation for script version: `1.0.0`
+Documentation for script version: `1.2.0`

 ## Available features

+- Add song requests to song queue (script supports only YouTube music);
+- Cancel their own song requests;
-- TODO
+- Skip ordered songs;
+- Get ordered songs for user;
+- Moderators can approve or reject song requests.
+If there are no moderators, song requests will be auto-approved;
+- Change script settings on the fly (does not require to reload script).

 ## How to install script